regebro/tzlocal/README.rst

 If you have one of the above systems and it does not work, it's a bug.
 Please report it.

-Please note that if you getting a time zone called ``local``, this is not a bug, it's actually the main feature of ``tzlocal``, that even if your system does NOT have a configuration file with the zoneinfo name of your time zone, it will still work.
+Please note that if you are getting a time zone called ``local``, this is not a bug, it's actually the main feature of ``tzlocal``, that even if your system does NOT have a configuration file with the zoneinfo name of your time zone, it will still work.